yohn-dezmon/yohn-dezmon/GeoJSON/GeoJSON_Summary.md

 # GeoJSON

 A GeoJSON object may represent a region of space (a Geometry), a spatially bounded entity (a Feature), or a list of Features (a FeatureCollection).

+GeoJSON files have the file extension `.geojson`.

 Geometry types:
 - `Point`, `LineString`, `Polygon`, `MultiPoint`, `MultiLineString`, `MultiPolygon`, and `GeometryCollection`.